Hong Kong freedoms fade as security law muzzles dissent

 Last week, some 500 police officers raided the newspaper's headquarters.
 At least seven of its journalists and executives have been arrested and $2.3 million worth of assets linked to the paper frozen, preventing it from paying salaries and other costs.
 For its final edition, Apple Daily printed a million copies — more than 12 times its usual print run.
 It sold out to crowds who lined up at newsstands for hours.

-Apple Daily’s coverage was often “sensationalist,” but it also uncovered corruption and won awards for its investigative reporting, Yuen Chan, a journalist lecturer at the University of London and formerly head of Hong Kong University’s journalism school, said in a commentary on online news portal Citizen News.
+Apple Daily’s coverage was often “sensationalist,” but it also uncovered corruption and won awards for its investigative reporting, Yuen Chan, a journalism lecturer at the City University of London, said in a commentary republished by Hong Kong online news portal Citizen News.

 It also was a “barometer of Hong Kong’s press freedom and freedom of expression,” she wrote.

-The demonstrations against proposed extradition legislation that would have allowed suspects to face trial in mainland Chinese courts sometimes turned violent, and encompassed other demands, including calls for universal suffrage and investigation into police tactics.
+The demonstrations against proposed extradition legislation that would have allowed suspects to face trial in mainland Chinese courts sometimes turned violent, and encompassed other demands, including calls for greater democracy and investigation into police tactics.
 Now, protesting or publishing anything that might be construed as a violation of the security law can land them in jail in Hong Kong.

 Traditionally, the city has been considered one of the most attractive places for expatriates, thanks to its low tax rates and ease of doing business.
 It's still a major business and financial hub.
 But some multinational companies have begun relocating their operations and staff.
 The American Chamber of Commerce says 2 out of 5 expats it surveyed in May were considering leaving the city.
 The top concern was the national security law.